-NOTE: Sometimes a ridge of carbon builds up where the cylinder meets the head.
-If this happens, the piston can be removed from inside of the cylinder block.

-17. Remove one of the piston pin retaining rings.
-See Figure 10.5.

-18. Remove the piston pin.
+- NOTE: Sometimes a ridge of carbon builds up where the cylinder meets the head.
+If this happens, the piston can be removed from inside of the cylinder block. - 17.
+Remove one of the piston pin retaining rings.
+See Figure 10.5. - 18.
+Remove the piston pin.

-NOTE: If the piston and connecting rod were separated, reconnect them so that the arrow on the piston head points to the oil hole in the connecting rod.
-See Figure 10.6.

-NOTE: The piston, rings and connecting rod are currently not available as service parts.
-If they are damaged or worn, the engine must be short blocked.
+- 19. Remove the piston rings from the piston using a pair of piston ring pliers.
+See Figure 10.6. - NOTE: The piston, rings and connecting rod are currently not available as service parts.
+If they are damaged or worn, the engine must be short blocked. - 20.
+Remove the crankshaft. - NOTE: The crankshaft bearings are pressed onto the crankshaft and will come out with it.